 Services on the fourth Friday of each month begin at 7pm, and are especially appropriate for families with primary-school aged children.
 The Torah service and sermon are replaced with a story told by Rabbi Axler.

 Munchkin Minyan is a service designed with preschool-aged children and their families in mind.
 Filled with song, movement and prayer, Munchkin Minyan begins at 6pm and lasts approximately 45 minutes.
 Munchkin Minyan takes place every other month on the first Friday and is followed by a finger-foods oneg.
 The next Munchkin Minyan will take place October 5.

 All are welcome to join us as we celebrate Shabbat with a fun, meaningful, and age-appropriate service full of stories and songs, meeting the 2nd Saturday of the month year-around, at 10:30am.
 The service is geared toward kids 5 and under, though older siblings are always welcome.
-The service will be followed by a snack and a craft time on the playground (weather permitting), plus plenty of time for parent schmoozing.
+The service will be followed by a snack and outdoor fun (weather permitting), plus plenty of time for parent schmoozing.